cBournhonesque/lightyear/README.md

     ..default()
 });
 ```
-- to enable replication, the user just needs to add a `Replicate` component to entities that need to be replicated.
+- to enable replication, the user just needs to add a `Replicate` bundle to entities that need to be replicated.
 - all network-related events are accessible via bevy `Events`: `EventReader<MessageEvent<MyMessage>>` or `EventReader<EntitySpawnEvent>`
 - I provide a certain number of bevy `Resources` to interact with the library (`InputManager`, `ConnectionManager`, `TickManager`,
   etc.)